-During the next month, you’ll see a series of blogs from us on how companies are architecting cloud security.
+During the next few months you’ll see a series of blogs from us on how companies are architecting cloud security.
 We’ll discuss what we believe are the key pillars for well-architected cloud security, and how organizations can protect their cloud infrastructures, their cloud data, and most important, remain protected and compliant with mandated best practices.
 Meanwhile, feel free to send us any questions you have on this topic and we'll cover them in the series.

 For more information on Barracuda security solutions for Azure and AWS, visit our corporate website here.